shakes76/PatternAnalysis-2024/recognition/47049358/README.md

   <em>Figure 1: Improved 3D UNet Architecture</em>
 <p>

- UNet is an architecture for convolutional neural networks specifically for segmentation tasks.
+UNet is an architecture for convolutional neural networks specifically for segmentation tasks (Gupta, 2021).
 The model takes advantage of skip connections and tensor concatenations to preserve input details and its structure while learning appropriate segmentations.
 The basic structure of UNet involves the downsampling and upsampling of original images with skip connections in between corresponding pair of downsampling and upsampling layers.
-Skip connection is a technique used to (1) preserve features of the image and (2) prevent diminishing gradients over deep layers of network(Gupta, 2021).
+Skip connection is a technique used to (1) preserve features of the image and (2) prevent diminishing gradients over deep layers of network preventing the learning of parameters (PATHAK, 2024).
 The authors of "Brain Tumor Segmentation and Radiomics Survival Prediction: Contribution to the BRATS 2017 Challenge" proposes the improvement on the architecture by the integration of segmentation layers at different levels.
 The resulting architecture is improved 3D UNet which is capable of performing complex segmentation tasks with appropriate parameters and components.

 In the context pathway (encoding part), 3 x 3 x 3 convolution with a stride and padding of 1 is applied in each convolutional layer.
 Then, instance normalisation is applied and its output groes through leaky ReLU with a negative slope of $10 ^ {-2}$ as an activation function.
 We refer to this module as a 'standard module', and 3 x 3 x 3 stride 2 convolution is the same as a standard module except its stride being 2 to reduce the resolution of input.Context modules are composed of two standard modules with a drop out layer in-between with a dropout probability of 30%.
 This helps in reducing computational cost and memory requirements.
 Lastly, output from context modules are combined with its input passed from a standard module with element-wise sum.
 From the 2nd level, the depth of layers is doubled, and the process is repeated throughout each level of the context pathway.

 The localisation pathway (decoding part) utilises a 4 x 4 x 4 transposed convolution with a stride of 2 and padding of 1 to increase the resolution while reducing the feature maps.
 As the input goes up layers, they are concatenated with the output from a context module on the same layer to preserve features which are potentially lost as they go through the network.
 Then, localisation modules combines the features together while reducing the number of feature maps to reduce memory consumption.
 Its output is handed over to the following upsampling module, and the process is repeated until it reaches back to the original level of the architecture.
 When the input reaches to the original level, it goes through another standard module before handed over to a segmentation layer and is summed with the previsous outputs of segmentation layers.

 From the third localisation layer, segmentation layers which apply 1 x 1 x 1 convolution with a stride of 1 take outputs from localisation modules and map them to the corresponding segmentation labels and are summed element-wise after upscaled to match the size.
 Finally the output is applied a softmax to turn its predictions of labels into probabilities for later calculation of loss.
 It is to be noted that, argmax has to be applied to produce proper masks from the output of the model.
 Otherwise, the model produces its predictions from the architecture and processed discussed.